lmc2179/bayesian_bootstrap/README.md

 This README contains some examples, below.
 For the documentation of the package's API, see the [docs](http://htmlpreview.github.io/?https://github.com/lmc2179/bayesian_bootstrap/blob/master/docs/bootstrap_documentation.html).

+# Overview of the `bootstrap` module

+The main module in the `bayesian_bootstrap` package is the `bootstrap` module.
+The `bootstrap` module contains tools for doing approximate bayesian inference using the Bayesian Bootstrap introduced in [Rubin's _The Bayesian Bootstrap_](https://projecteuclid.org/euclid.aos/1176345338).

+It contains the following:

+* The `mean` and `var` functions, which simulate the posterior distributions of the mean and variance

+* The `bayesian_bootstrap` function, which simulates the posterior distribution of an arbitrary statistic

+* The `BayesianBootstrapBagging` class, a wrapper allowing users to generate ensembles of regressors/classifiers using Bayesian Bootstrap resampling.
+A base class with a scikit-learn like estimator needs to be provided.
+See also the `bayesian_bootstrap_regression` function.

+* The `central_credible_interval` and `highest_density_interval` functions, which compute credible intervals from posterior samples.

+For more information about the function signatures above, see the examples below or the docstrings of each function/class.

 # Example: Estimating the mean
 Let's say that we observe some data points, and we wish to simulate the posterior distribution of their mean.